adarshk007/SpyNotes/README.md

 # SpyNotes
-Make Your Notes Without Typing
+Make Your Notes Online Without Typing it then Save the text ofline.